asokolsky/RESTing-with-Flask/03/farm/README.md

 `pip3 install schema`
 * dataset class now works with schema
 * APIs animal,POST enforce schema validation
+* more unit tests added in the app folder - see below on how to run those.

 We made minor improvements to the schema package:
 * better handling of enums